 Beef pho, otherwise known as pho bo, commonly comes with a plate of thinly sliced raw meat and some garnishes on the side, like basil, cilantro, lime (or lemon), as well as chilies and bean sprouts.

 Eaten in restaurants, it also comes with condiments such as Sriracha, chili paste, soy sauce, and fish sauce to add more flavor to the broth.

 To consume pho, all you need to do is add the raw meat as well as other toppings or garnishes of your choosing.
 Next, add some sauces to bring out the flavor.

-On the other hand, while ramen is pretty much a stand-alone dish and eaten in a straightforward manner, many people often order it with gyoza (potstickers), chicken karaage (fried chicken), or even some fried rice.
+On the other hand, while ramen is pretty much a stand-alone dish and is eaten in a straightforward manner, many people often order it with gyoza (potstickers), chicken karaage (fried chicken), or even some fried rice.

 With the noodles prone to getting soggy, you should eat your ramen as quickly as possible.